 Why?
 Putting it bluntly, because the numbers just make sense.
 Come on, ten voices versus one voice actively sharing and promoting a product inevitably leads to accelerated awareness and profit.

 So, is affiliate marketing dead – Nah!

-Affiliate marketers, who are also known as publishers, can be social media influencers, bloggers, or other brands who have an audience that is similar to the company's target customer – this gives the brand immediate access to a possibly new and different audience.
+Also known as publishers, affiliate marketers can be social media influencers, bloggers, or other brands who have an audience that is similar to the company's target customer – this gives the brand immediate access to a possibly new and different audience.